The radius r of a circle is measured with an error of at most 2%.... | Channels for Pearson+

 1

-Since the error in the radius is at most 2%, the maximum percentage error in the circumference is the same as the percentage error in the radius, which is 2%.
+Simplify the expression for the relative error in the area to find that it is twice the relative error in the radius.
+Therefore, the maximum percentage error in the area is 2 times 2%, which is 4%.

 Verified video answer for a similar problem: